pyscf/pyscf.github.io/source/user/mp.rst

 Unless specified by the user, an appropriate auxiliary basis set is determined automatically.
 Note that there exist different auxiliary basis sets for Coulomb and exchange fitting in DF-HF on the one hand, and for correlation fitting in MP2 or other dynamic correlation methods on the other hand.
-Anyway, the DF approximation in MP2 should not depend on the approximation taken for SCF.
+The DF approximation in MP2 does not depend on the approximation taken for SCF.
 Arbitrary auxiliary sets can be specified with the ``auxbasis`` option::

     DFMP2(mf, auxbasis='cc-pVTZ-RI')

-In RHF-DF-MP2 calculations, orbitals can be frozen by specifying an integer or a list.
-Frozen core UHF-DF-MP2 calculations are initiated by providing an integer or two lists of equal length (for the alpha and beta orbitals)::
+In RHF-DF-MP2 calculations, orbitals can be frozen by specifying either an integer, or a list.
+Frozen core UHF-DF-MP2 calculations are initiated by providing either an integer, or two lists of equal length (for the alpha and beta orbitals)::

    DFRMP2(mf, frozen=2)